-The purpose of business has always been to create products and services for everyday people, and despite how much we are seeing the business landscape evolve, 2020 corporations are no different.
+The purpose of business has always been to create goods and services for everyday people, and despite how much we are seeing the business landscape evolve, 2020 corporations are no different.
 All corners of an enterprise serve the customer.
 With the advent of better data, newer technology, and an elevated way of thinking about problems, the challenge has quickly become a game of achieving this more efficiently than ever before.

 One crucial aspect of this need for efficiency stems from the supply chain’s growing importance.